 What Is Halal Food?

-Translated from Arabic, the term halal means ‘permissible’ or ‘permitted’.
+Translated from Arabic, halal means ‘permissible’ or ‘permitted’.
 It is the dietary standard permitted in the Qur’an, the Islamic scripture.
-Its opposite term is haram, which is food that is not permitted or unlawful.
+Its opposite term is not Shariah-compliant, which is food that is not permitted or unlawful.

-In general, foods classed as haram are alcohol, pig meat, the meat of any creature that has died of a natural cause, as a result of beating or asphyxiation.
-The blood of an animal is also considered haram.
+In general, foods classed as not Shariah-compliant are alcohol, pig meat, and the meat of any creature that has died of a natural cause, as a result of beating or asphyxiation.
+The blood of an animal is also considered not Shariah-compliant.

 Halal food gains its credence by preparation using the correct slaughter of an animal.
 This is dhabiha, and involves cutting the animal in the jugular vein, windpipe, and carotid artery.